dart-lang/language/working/4200-metaobjects/feature-specification.md

 setter is `set s(parm) => C.s = arg;`, where `arg` is the identifier which is declared as a positional parameter by `parm`.

-*Static variable declarations are covered as getters and/or setters.*
+*Static variable declarations are covered as setters and/or getters.*

 If `static R m(parms)` is a static method of `C` where `parms` is derived from `<formalParameterList>`, then the corresponding forwarding method is